pydicom/pynetdicom/docs/examples/qr_find.rst

-Associate with a peer DICOM Application Entity and request the SCP search for SOP Instances with a *Patient Name* matching 'CITIZEN^Jan' using the *Patient Root Query/Retrieve Information Model* at the *Patient* level.
+Associate with a peer DICOM Application Entity and request the SCP search for SOP Instances with a *Patient Name* matching 'CITIZEN^Jan' using the *Patient Root Query/Retrieve Information Model - Find* at the *Patient* level.

 .. code-block:: python